-6. After all application materials have been submitted and all official transcripts of previous college/university work has been received by the University, the applicant’s application will be evaluated by the Academic Dean.
+After all application materials have been submitted and all official transcripts of previous college/university work have been received by the University, and applicable fees paid, the applicant’s application will be evaluated by the Academic Dean.
 If the applicant is accepted for admission, a letter of acceptance is forwarded to the applicant.

 Application forms, current school catalog and any other information concerning enrollment may be obtained from the Registrar at 2333 Beverly Blvd, Los Angeles, California 90057 Tel: 213-484-4440.

-The transferability of credits you earn at California Trinity University is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree, diploma, or certificate you earn in CTU educational program is also at the complete discretion of the institution to which you may seek to transfer.
+The transferability of credits earned at CTU is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree, diploma, or certificate you earn in your program of study is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits or degree, diploma, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contracting an institution to which you may seek to transfer after attending California Trinity University to determine if your credits or degree, diploma or certificate will transfer.
+This may include contacting an institution to which you may seek to transfer after attending CTU to determine if your credits or degree, diploma, or certificate will transfer.

 The degree programs offered by CTU are not accredited by an accrediting agency recognized by the United States Department of Education.